 Legal due diligence

-The legal side of due diligence is arguably the trickiest to understand, with arcane terminology and obscure technicalities to get your head around.
-But that’s what solicitors are for; proceeding without professional help could cause major headaches later on.
+The legal side of due diligence is the trickiest to understand, with arcane terminology and obscure technicalities you may not be familiar with.

 - Trademarks and business names

 - Past, present, or potential liabilities

 - Claims and warranties

 The current owner will expect you to conduct due diligence and should be ready for you to talk to customers, employees, and suppliers, as well as investigate the business’s history and financials.

 Don’t hold back.
 Ask all the questions you need to and get everything in writing so you can understand exactly what you’re getting into.
 If you're satisfied with your findings, then it is time to close the deal.